MicrosoftDocs/sdk-api/sdk-api-src/content/directxmath/nf-directxmath-xmfloat3x4a-xmfloat3x4a(constfloat).md

 Type: **const float \***

 A pointer to a 12-element array of float values.
-The array specifyies the value of each member of the new matrix.
+The array specifies the value of each member of the new matrix.

 ## -remarks